 What’s the best time to visit Andaman?

-During the monsoon (the period between June and August), the sea can become unpredictable.
+During the monsoon season (the period between June and August), the sea can become unpredictable.
 The islands of the Andaman archipelago usually receive heavy rainfall.
 Although that is a devastating beauty and offers a unique, once-in-a-lifetime experience, most people avoid traveling to the Andamans during this period since a lot of popular sights, water sports and adventure activities remain suspended till the weather conditions calm down.

-Few facts about Havelock Island
+a A few facts about Havelock Island

 It is one of the larger islands of the Andaman archipelago with an area of around 113 square kilometers.
 Its current population is only about 6500.
-It has six main villages that are quite dense and brimming with a mélange of different languages, cultures, and heritages from all around the world.
-Most of the inhabitants can communicate in English and get around the island is quite easy.
+It has six main villages that are quite dense and brimming with a mélange of different languages, cultures and heritages from all around the world.
+Most of the inhabitants can communicate in English and get around the island is quite easily.